Bachelor of Jazz Studies Student Handbook

 To book a midday, use the Midday Recital Request form on the current students page.

-During the Fall 2023 term recitals in Eva Clare Hall, the piano will be either the 7’ Yamaha or the 7’ Kawai.
+In Eva Clare Hall, the piano will be either the 7’ Yamaha or the 7’ Kawai.
 These pianos will be used on a rotating basis, user preference cannot be accommodated for midday recitals.

-Food and drinks are allowed in the seating area of Eva Clare Hall or T2-266 during middays.
+Food and drinks are allowed in the seating area of Eva Clare Hall during middays.
 Please pick up garbage and containers left on the floor or on seats when you are leaving the hall.

 Recording Session Information

 The recording studio is available Monday to Friday, 8:30-4:30 pm, excluding holidays, by appointment only.
-For recording sessions outside of these hours students will be required to pay $20.00 per hour.
+For recording sessions outside of these hours students will be required to pay $30.00 per hour.

 Equipment Loans